SFrame is a new format for stack walking, suitable for

 This design choice stems from Linux kernel requirements, where kernel

-modules are relocatable files created with ld -r
+modules are relocatable files created with ld -r.
+The

-kernel's SFrame support expects each module to contain a single indexed
+pending SFrame support for linux-perf expects each module to contain a

-when producing relocatable files.
-This behavior deviates from standard
+indexed element, even when producing relocatable files.
+This behavior

 conventions that suppress synthetic section finalization.